viktorsteinwand/symfony-docker-boilerplate/README.md

 ### Enable NFS on OS X Docker Machine with docker-machine-nfs

 Using NFS instead of VirtualBoxShares can be setup by using the [docker-machine-nfs](https://github.com/adlogix/docker-machine-nfs) available on [github](https://github.com/adlogix/docker-machine-nfs).

+## Open topics

+### Enable Opcache

+The Opcache must be installed and configured in the [viktorsteinwand/php-fpm](https://github.com/viktorsteinwand/php-fpm) docker images.